Last updated April 3, 2019. Posted September 24, 2018 in Development, Featured. This post contains affiliate links.

 Writing or reviewing a mission statement changes you because it forces you to think through your priorities deeply, carefully, and to align your behavior with your beliefs.

-Once you’re finished, you will have a set of guiding principles that reflect your deepest truths and are capable of answering your greatest doubts.
+Once you’re finished, you will have a set of guiding principles that reflect your personal values; a statement of purpose to counter your greatest doubts.

-You will have developed a set of guidelines for decision making.
-These can help you with your time management: it becomes much easier to say “no” when you know what you want to achieve and how you want to be.
+You will have developed a strategic plan that will help with decision making: it becomes much easier to say “no” when you know what you want to achieve and how you want to be.
+It can also inspire you to stay motivated!

 Listen to Stephen R. Covey discuss the value of having a Mission Statement in the clip below: